Skip to Main content

 Angharad Dalton

-I am the Innovation Coaching Manager and I look after our new innovation coaching service and coaching team.
+I am the Head of Innovation Capability and Coaching and I look after our innovation coaching service.

 We support people working in social care who are trying to improve the way they provide care by helping them to test new ideas, develop new ways of working or adapt what works elsewhere.